An overview of the Recovered Living NZ programme

 In our Residential programme we have 4 levels of care.
 People typically take 2-3 months to complete the Residential programme (2-3 weeks per level on average) however you may move slower or faster depending on your individual situation.
 Generally speaking, the closer to level 4 you are when you discharge, the smoother transition you will have into either our Day Programme or back to life.
 Discharging on a lower level does not mean you cannot recover, there may just be some bigger adjustments as you transition.

-What happens after Residential, is that we recommend you step down to our Day Programme (levels 5 & 6) and then Partial programme (level 7) until you graduate.
+What happens after Residential, is that we recommend you step down to our Day Programme (7 hours a day) and then Partial Programme (4 hours a day) until you graduate.
 Typically, the amount of time you spend in Residential will roughly be the amount of time you spend in the rest of the programme.
 For example, if you spend 8 weeks in Residential, we would loosely plan for you to spend a further 8 weeks in Day and Partial combined - a total of 16 weeks in the entire Recovered Living NZ programme.